Find Nursing Colleges

 11 Yearly Graduations

 Loyola University Chicago is the 11th most popular school in the nation for students seeking a master's degree in critical care nursing.
 Each year, around 16,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $46,410 per year, while in-state graduate students, on average, pay $18,990 per year.
-During the 2020-2021 academic year, 11 people received their master's degree in critical care nursing from Loyola Chicago.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+The average in-state tuition for full-time undergraduates is $48,100 per year, while in-state graduate students, on average, pay $19,440 per year.
+During the most recent year for which we have data, 11 people received their master's degree in critical care nursing from Loyola Chicago.
+Of these students, 87% were women and 47% were members of underrepresented racial-ethnic groups.

 #12